Safety: Proper Fieldwork Attire

 One of the most important things to NFC is safety, especially the safety and well-being of our board members.
 Much of what we do is in and around the water.
 Any time you are working or recreating in and around water there are risks due to litter, aged and degraded infrastructure, pollution, etc.

-The stream noted above has 3+ feet of accumulated decaying organic matter.
+The stream noted in the photo above has 3+ feet of accumulated decaying organic matter.
 People have been discarding litter into the stream, including glass and discarded metal, for decades.
 Other litter is washed into the stream with stormwater.

 The regularly occurring stormwater intrusions also bring in petroleum, herbicides, pesticides, fertilizer, as well as some level of untreated sewer seepage.
 And there is also the possibility of encountering rusted nails and other sharp objects.